ibexa/documentation-user/docs/content_management/create_edit_content_items.md

 Your installation can also have custom elements available in the Rich Text field.
 Contact your website administrator about the details of using them.

+### SeenThis! streaming

+!!! note
+    This custom tag is in an opt-in bundle, to use it, install `ibexa/connector-seenthis` bundle first.

+Use SeenThis! tag to enable displaying of video with maximum quality regardless of connection and server integration.

+For more information, see [SeenThis! page block](block_reference.md#seenthis-block) documentation.

 ### Text formatting

 When you select a section of text, you get access to text formatting options such as bold or underline.